 Another option is to take into your confidence enough playtesters and gamers that can playtest the game and get it ready for publication… except then, you still have to pitch it to publishers or begin building some buzz for a Kickstarter.
 This means finding them, giving them something to encourage their silence, and using their feedback (and only their feedback, because you’re not showing the game to others!)…

 Should I get them to sign an NDA?
 Non-Disclosure Agreements are common in some industries.
-They’re not common in the world of board games, though they are used by some larger publishers that are generally following corporate strictures.
-You don’t need one, shouldn’t sign one, and shouldn’t ask others to sign one.
-Even if you had someone sign an NDA, there’s the matter of enforcement, judgment, and all the time spent doing that.
+They’re not common in the world of board games, though they are used by some publishers that are generally following corporate strictures.
+You don’t need one as a designer, shouldn’t sign an NDA from another designer, and shouldn’t ask other designers to sign one.
+Even if you had someone sign an NDA, there’s the matter of enforcement, judgment, and all the time spent doing that… and for what?

-The biggest issue here is that feedback can come from anywhere, anyone, and at any time.
+The biggest thing to remember here is that feedback can come from anywhere, anyone, and at any time.
 By limiting the sources it can come from, you limit the opportunities to hear it.

 Aren’t you taking a risk by showing your game to publishers?
 Simply put, no. Think of the risk they’d take if they took an idea from someone.
 The average royalties they pay out to the designer are a small fraction of their revenue — it’s just not worth it financially.

 The worst option by faris to keep it all to yourself.
 No one is an island, and everyone has blind spots they’ll too easily overlook.
 You’d spend all the time and effort to make a game, only to discover a single question potentially throws everything for a loop.

 Other smarter people saying the same thing years before I became a designer